goddisignz/bondora/README.md

 #### Examples
 ##### `offer_green_loans.py`
+Example how to offer for selling current (green) loans on bondora's secondary market.
+The loans are initially offered with a max_price (gain of 5% in this example).
+If a min_price (0% in this example) is provided, the selling price will be reduced daily by 1% to reach the min_price two day before the next planned payment.
+Bondora token must be provided in `settings.cfg` to run this example.
 ##### `offer_red_loans.py`
+Example how to offer for selling defaulted (red) loans on bondora's secondary market.
+Only the defaulted loans without any payments within last 12 months and with the latest debt management stage type of write off will be offered with a discount of -80%.
+Bondora token must be provided in `settings.cfg` to run this example.
 ##### `reset_webhooks.py`
 Example how to reset webhook errors via web interface, if the current number of errors is above the threshold (5 in this example).
 It can be used to unblock a webhook endpoint.
 Bondora username, password, and application ID must be provided in `settings.cfg` to run this example.